 Through the years, the Group has also been involved in administrative and regulatory matters, including negotiation of the County Water Ordinance, National Pollution Discharge Elimination System Permit and MS4 Permit issues, Flood Control District permits, and excavation and encroachment permit issues.
 The Group also serves as a clearinghouse for legislative matters that may impact water agencies in Los Angeles County and will take positions on bills that may positively or negatively impact the Group’s members.

-The Group continues to focus on current issues of concern among public agency water suppliers, including water use efficiency requirements, water quality issues, rate-setting and compliance with Propositions 218 and 26, legislative matters, discharge permitting and emergency preparedness, where the Group is taking a leading role in establishing a county-wide, water-oriented emergency management and assistance network.
+The Group continues to focus on current issues of concern among public agency water suppliers, including water use efficiency requirements, water quality issues, rate-setting and compliance with Propositions 218 and 26, legislative matters, discharge permitting and emergency preparedness, where the Group is taking a leading role in establishing a county-wide, water-oriented emergency management and mutual assistance network.